hsiaosiyuan/ab/README.md

 ## What's it
-a golang toy similar ab(apache benchmarking tool)
+a golang toy similar to ab(apache benchmarking tool)

 ## Usage